Aparicio99/ipupdate/README.md

 By having the same password configured in the **ipupdater.py** and **ipupdate.php** they generate the same hash at both ends thus verifying the authenticity of the update.
 This prevents replay attacks by having a timestamp in the update message, and verifying that a new update have a more recent timestamp than the last update.

-### TODO
-  * Authenticate also the response to the IP request.
-  * Refactor the http code.